Advantages of my Concierge Medicine practice

-The goal of all healthcare providers is to make our patients healthy.
+For people who practice medicine there is a deep desire to make patients healthy.
+It is the one passion that unifies us all.
 It comes from our hard-wired human instinct to care for one another, and has been woven into our medical code of ethics since Hippocrates.
-Sadly, the current Fee-for-service Model presents a conflict of interest to all healthcare providers - from neurosurgeons to acupuncturists.
-The model reimburses the doctor for each visit and each procedure - not whether the patient is getting better.
-In fact, the sicker the patient can be made to look by ordering more tests and making more diagnoses, the more visits and procedures can be justified.
-When compounded with medical-legal pressures to do more tests, it's easy to see how we are facing the crisis of overdiagnosis, overtreatment, and a cascade of complications and side effects.
+Sadly, the current Fee-for-service Model presents a conflict of interest for everyone in healthcare - from neurosurgeons to acupuncturists.
+The model reimburses the practitioner for each visit and each treatment - not whether the patient is getting better.
+In fact, the sicker the patient can be made to look, the better.
+The more tests ordered, the more diagnoses made, and the more treatments justified.
+Whether it be an unnecessary cardiac stent recommended by your Cardiologist or an unnecessary supplement sold by your Naturopath.
+Treatment failures or side effects are not viewed as negatives but opportunities for more testing, office visits, and treatments.
+When compounded with the medical-legal pressures to do more testing, it's easy to see how we are facing the crisis of overdiagnosis, overtreatment, and a cascade of complications and side effects.

 Like all physicians, specialists are prone to financial conflicts of interest.
 However, they are prone to a bias of their own - the specialty bias.
 They naturally view their specialty and the tools of their specialty positively.
 As the famous psychiatrist Abraham Maslow once said, "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail".
 Specialty bias can be clearly seen in the treatment of prostate cancer.
 According to well done studies, there is no difference in outcomes or side effects between radiation therapy versus surgery.
 Despite this, when specialists are surveyed, the vast majority of radiation oncologists recommend radiation therapy while the vast majority of surgeons recommend surgery.

 Specialty bias can also be seen in the many approaches to back pain.
-The Spine Surgeon will fix mechanical defects seen on MRI with surgery, the Chiropractor will fix vertebral subluxations with a spinal adjustment, and the Acupuncturist will unblock the blocked Chi by inserting needles into the appropriate meridians.
+The Spine Surgeon will fix mechanical defects seen on MRI with surgery, the Chiropractor will fix vertebral subluxations with a spinal adjustment, the Acupuncturist will unblock the blocked Chi by inserting needles into the appropriate meridians, and the Physical Therapist will treat muscle imbalances by strengthening weak muscles and stretching over-activated ones.
 Which one actually works?
-Ironically, the worst person to ask is one of these three specialists.
+Ironically, the worst person to ask is one of these four specialists.
 Imagine, if you will, the Chiropractic theory of vertebral subluxation was proven wrong - adjustments do not help back pain.
 The Chiropractor would be last to tell you.
 After all, his livelihood depends on it working.
 Like all specialists, he has created an echo chamber.
 He is surrounded by other Chiropractors, Chiropractic specialty journals, and patients that love Chiropractors.
 When evidence comes his way, he tends to accept evidence that his specialty is correct and ignores the evidence that his specialty is wrong, regardless of the quality the evidence.
 It is a common cognitive error known as motivated reasoning.
 As the famous American author Upton Sinclair once said, "It is difficult to get a man to understand something when his salary depends upon his not understanding it."

 This is where peer review comes in.
 Peer review is the process by which a knowledgeable person (a peer), with no skin in the game, renders an opinion.
 There are two basic prerequisites to peer review:

 First, the peer reviewer must be objective and willing to change their beliefs based on a new or a better understanding of evidence.
-As a General Internist, my livelihood does not depend on Surgery or Acupuncture or Spinal Adjustment.
-As a result, I am perfectly willing to drop or accept any of the three theories based on good quality evidence.
+As a General Internist, my livelihood does not depend on Surgery or Spinal Adjustment or Acupuncture or Physical Therapy.
+As a result, I am perfectly willing to drop or accept any of the four theories based on good quality evidence.
 I only have one concern - how to get you better.
 Be wary of primary care doctors that sell supplements, offer Acupuncture, become a Homeopath, or practice Functional or Anti-Aging Medicine.
-They have become specialists.
+They have become specialists and should be viewed as such.
 They promote a pet idea or procedure and have skin in the game.
 It is difficult for them to remain objective and provide peer review.

 Second, the peer reviewer must be a "peer" to the specialist.
 Meaning, he must have medical training to be able to evaluate the claims of the specialist.
 Without adequate training the novice is vulnerable to the specialist, who can easily win them over with technobabble, testimonial, and reputation.
 Unfortunately, many patients, abandoned by their overworked primary care doctors, do their own peer review - a serious mistake that can lead to bad outcomes.